CCI-MOC/m2/docs/BMI-Installation.md

 ```

 **tftp section**
-* pxelinux_url is the path to the pxelinux.cfg folder
+* pxelinux_path is the path to the pxelinux.cfg folder
-* ipxe_url is the path to the location where ipxe files should be created (root of tftpboot folder)
+* ipxe_path is the path to the location where ipxe files should be created (root of tftpboot folder)
 ```
 # this section is for specifying tftp settings
 [tftp]
-pxelinux_url = /var/lib/tftpboot/pxelinux.cfg
+pxelinux_path = /var/lib/tftpboot/pxelinux.cfg
-ipxe_url = /var/lib/tftpboot/
+ipxe_path = /var/lib/tftpboot/
 ```
 **http section**
 * bind_ip and port is the ip and port picasso should bind to
 ```
 # this section is for http config
-[http]
+[rest_api]
 bind_ip = 127.0.0.1
 bind_port = 8000
 ```
 **logs section**
-* url is the folder where logs should be generated
+* path is the folder where logs should be generated
 * debug enables debug logs
 * verbose prints logs to screen
 ```
 # this section is for logs
 [logs]
-url = /home/bmi/logs/
+path = /home/bmi/logs/
 debug = False
 verbose = False
 ```